ccxt/ccxt/README.md

 ## Contributing

 Please read the [CONTRIBUTING](https://github.com/kroitor/ccxt/blob/master/CONTRIBUTING.md) document before making changes that you would like adopted in the code.
+Also, read the [Manual](https://github.com/kroitor/ccxt/wiki) for more details.

 ## Support CCXT Development